KevinJM17/NYC-Rideshare-Data-Analysis-Spark-Project-/README.md

     | [244, Manhattan, Washington Heights South, Boro Zone]   | [244, 78]         | [78, Bronx, East Tremont, Boro Zone]                 |
     | ...                                                     | ...               | ...                                                    |

-(5 points) count connected vertices with the same Borough and same service_zone.
+4. (5 points) Count connected vertices with the same Borough and same service_zone.
 And, select 10 samples from your result.
 The table colums should include 'id'(src), 'id'(dst), 'Borough', and 'service_zone'.
 You need to give a screenshot of your 10 samples and the number of counts in your report.
 For example,

     | id  | id  | Borough | service_zone |
     |-----|-----|---------|--------------|